yduf/yduf.github.io/_posts/2020-08-12-build-meson.md

 ---
 published: true
-title: The Meson Build system
+title: The Meson build system
 tags: build make dlang c++
 ---
 > The main design point of Meson is that every moment a developer spends writing or debugging build definitions is a second wasted.
 So is every second spent waiting for the build system to actually start compiling code. - [Meson](https://mesonbuild.com/index.html)